+Unnao rape and car crash: Delhi court orders media not to report testimonies of witnesses

-Unnao rape complainant, lawyer still in critical condition, on advanced life support at AIIMS
+Meanwhile, the rape complainant and her lawyer are still in critical condition at AIIMS.

-Meanwhile, a Delhi court ordered the media not to report testimonies of witnesses and the merits of the case.
+A court in Delhi hearing the Unnao rape complainant’s cases on Wednesday ordered the media not to report testimonies of witnesses, PTI reported.
+The trial court will hear the cases on a daily basis and complete proceedings within 45 days.

-The Unnao rape complainant and her lawyer remain in critical condition and on advanced life support at the All India Institute of Medical Sciences Trauma Centre in New Delhi, doctors told PTI on Wednesday.
+The Unnao rape complainant and her lawyer are critical and on advanced life support at the All India Institute of Medical Sciences Trauma Centre in New Delhi.
 “Both the patients are undergoing treatment under a multi-disciplinary team of doctors from critical care, orthopaedic, trauma surgery and pulmonary medicine,” said AIIMS Media and Protocol Division Chairperson Aarti Vij said.

 The 19-year-old woman, who has accused four-time Uttar Pradesh MLA Kuldeep Singh Sengar of raping her, and her lawyer were critically injured in a car accident in Rae Bareli on July 28.
 Two of her aunts died in the accident.
 The teenager’s family has accused Sengar and his aides of orchestrating the accident.